 In accordance with the Enforcement Policy and Enforcement Manual, OI, upon concluding its investigation, will issue a conclusion about willfulness based on the facts collected/developed during the investigation.
 Using the facts/conclusion above, OGC will make a final determination about willfulness.

-Block TE: Does the violation warrant enforcement discretion?
+Block TE6: Does the violation warrant enforcement discretion?

 For violations involving enforcement discretion, coordinate actions with the Regional or Program Office Enforcement Coordinator.
 See the Enforcement Policy and Enforcement Manual for additional information.